Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

  `git pull` | Fetch the commits from a remote repository and merge them with the current working directory (i.e. does a fetch and a merge in one)
- `git push` | Push the commits from the local repository to a remote repository `git fetch` | Fetch the commits from a remote repository into the local repository `git merge` | Merge the commits from the local repository with commits from a remote repository
+ `git push` | Push the commits from the local repository to a remote repository `git fetch` | Fetch the commits from a remote repository into the local repository `git merge` | Merge the commits from the local repository with commits fetched from a remote repository (actually this works on branches; this will be explained in the git tutorial part 2)

 ## Terms learned